A new website gets hacked every five seconds. By the time you finish this article, over 100 websites will be attacked.

 Change Your Password.
 Do this for every single account you have.
 This includes cPanel, FTP, WordPress, Google, and everything else you use in accordance with your website operation.
 Make sure neither account has the same password.
 Your new password must be very hard to guess.
 If you can memorize the password, it’s probably not secure or unique enough.
 Fill your passwords up with non-alphanumeric characters where possible.
 Delete your old email accounts once you are sure you don’t need it anymore.

 Don’t use Generic Usernames.
-A hacker’s job will be much easier if your log-in username is something like “admin”, “adminstrator”, or “site owner”.
+A hacker’s job will be much easier if your log-in username is something like “admin”, “administrator”, or “site owner”.
 Try to make your username as unique as your password.

 Protect the Comment Section.
 Comment sections are a great relationship between owner and consumer, but it’s also an easy place for hackers to invade.
 Validate the form input before any comment is accepted to strip out most HTML tags.
 WordPress has a keyword filter that you can tinker with to prevent any malicious code.

 Keep All Programs Updated.
 Make sure you have the most updated programs on both your hosting account and your desktop computer.
-Update WordPress and Joomla to it’s most recent version.
-Flash can also cause problems on your desktop if it’s not the lastest update.
+Update WordPress and Joomla to its most recent version.
+Flash can also cause problems on your desktop if it’s not the latest update.
 These programs are used by millions, so it’s no wonder many hackers work day and night trying to hack it.

 Don’t Place Unused Files into Your Site’s Web Root.
 Remove these files and directories from the public_html folder as soon as you are finished with them.
 This forgotten content can be used by hackers to infiltrate your website.
 Be sure to never leave those files and directories with write and execute permissions (777 permissions) in your web root.
 This is dangerous because hackers can exploit these insecure scripts to run their files from your host account.